Debt Consolidation - Debt Solution - Debt Reduction - Debt Settlement - Debt management

 Some states are starting to regulate how much these programs can charge for monthly service fees and up front payment fees.

-You will usually go over the numbers with the debt reduction counselor and see how much you can save in interest and penalty fees.
+You will usually go over the numbers with the debt reduction counselor and

 If you add in the service fee from the debt consolidation company, it should still come out a lot better.